Published on January 12th, 2017 | by Chris Dragon0

 The A.O.
 Smith Voltex is almost as expensive as Stiebel Eltron’s Accelera line.
 I found 7 reviews of the 80-gallon Voltex, 6 of them positive and the last one complains only about the noise level.
 I found 3 reviews of the 50-gallon Voltex, one complaining of a leak on day one and another of a rotten egg smell caused by the anode rod.
 Unfortunately I could find no other reviews on the internet or at hardware stores.
 Reviews of other A.O.
 Smith heaters on Amazon are somewhat low and all had 5 reviews or fewer.

 I noticed that nobody ever mentions Whirlpool when comparing the four big HPWH makers even though Whirlpool Corp. is huge.
 I’m pretty sure that’s because A.O.
 Smith secretly makes the Whirlpool and Kenmore branded HPWHs.
-The pictures of Whirlpool and Voltex are identical except for the label, and the Kenmore just has the Voltex rectangular covers replaced with oval ones.
+The pictures of certain iterations of Whirlpool and Voltex HPWHs are identical except for the label, and the Kenmore replaced some trim elements and changed colors.
 I also found a reviewer saying they contacted A.O.
 Smith for warranty service on a Whirlpool-brand HPWH.

 I found one lonely 4-star review of Kenmore’s HPWH on the Sears site, and 7 reviews of Whirlpool’s HPWH at Lowe’s.
 One review says the heat pump failed in two months.
 Another said the pressure release valve leaked on the first day and replacing it did not help.
 His plumber told him he needed an expansion tank to relieve the pressure, which is simple physics in some homes, but the reviewer blamed the HPWH due to ignorance.